Dhrubot/space-shooter-backend/README.md

 ```
 Then go to the frontend part and follow the next instruction.
-Thank you for using my app and any contribution will be appreciated.
+Thank you for using my app and any contributions and suggestions will be appreciated.